Austin-Williams/cid-accumulator/README.md

 > ⚠️ **Warning:** This project is unaudited and has not been thoroughly tested.

-### What it does
+## What it does

 - Trustlessly computes and stores an IPFS CID on-chain that represents **all emitted event data**
 - Computes the CID incrementally as new data is added
 - Allows users to fetch the full dataset from IPFS using a single `getLatestCID()` call

+## Why we need it

 Apps often emit on-chain events that users need later — like deposit events, offers, or market data.
 But querying and reconstructing large event logs is inefficient, especially for users on free-tier RPCs.

+Too often, app developers rely on centralized services to provide the data directly to their users.
+This has two serious problems.
+First, if the centralized service goes offline, the users can't use the app because they can't get the data.
+Second, while the users could _in principle_ verify the data they get against the blockchain, _in practice_ they can't because that requires running their own node or using a paid-tier RPC provider.
+So data verifiability is inaccessible to most users of centralized data providers.

+Storing the data on IPFS solves the first problem -- it lets users get the data they need even when the centralized service goes offline.
+All they need it the IPFS CID (Content Identifier) for the data.
+But it does not solve the second problem -- how do users get and verify the CID they need without having to trust anyone?

-This contract solves that by having _the smart contract itself_ compute and store an IPFS CID that points to a file containing all data ever emitted by the contract.
-The contract maintains this CID as an accumulator root.
-A lightweight (and untrusted) off-chain service can watch events and publish the data to IPFS.
+This contract, the `CIDAccumulator`, solves that by having _the smart contract itself_ compute and store an IPFS CID that points to a file containing all data ever emitted by the contract.
+The contract maintains this CID as an accumulator.
 Users can fetch everything they need directly from IPFS, with full trust in the data’s integrity — because _the smart contract itself_ computed the CID.

+## How to use it

-### Usage
+### On-chain component
 Have your contract inherit from the `CIDAccumulator` contract.

 ```solidity